youyanggu/covid19_projections/estimating-true-infections-revisited.md

 ![CDC - Cases by age](/assets/images/etir_age_distribution1.png)

 Of course, there can be selection bias on how different age groups are getting tested.
 One can argue that the reason there is a higher proportion of older people in March/April relative to June/July is because testing was limited, and hence older individuals were prioritized for testing.
 If that were the case, one would expect that older age groups have a lower positivity rate than the younger age groups (since we are catching more cases).
 But if looking at the data, the opposite is true: in March/April, the older age groups actually had a *higher* positivity rate than the younger age groups.
 By our prevalence ratio calculation above, this indicates that the prevalence is actually even higher in the older age groups than the younger age groups.
-Intuitively, this may be explained by susceptibility: older individuals are more susceptable and hence more likely to catch the virus early on, especially when prevalence was low.
+Intuitively, this may be explained by susceptibility: older individuals are more susceptible and hence more likely to catch the virus early on, especially when prevalence was low.
 This trend was reversed starting in May, and now younger age groups have a higher positivity rate than older age groups.

 We can use our prevalence ratio formula from [above](#prevalence-ratio) to estimate the proportion of true infections by age group given the number of confirmed cases and test positivity rates on each date: